 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 This ’96 book took its own time to build up but bolted soon into a series of roller-coaster events.
 With the backdrop of dreamy Highlands, the tale of Brenna Haynesworth and Connor MacAlister commences in the early 1100s.

 The story of innocent, God-fearing bride Brenna may have hinted at a clichéd plotline at first.
 But fortunately, the predictable takes a turnabout for good.
 Brenna’s hidden fiery side and cleverness beat any of the all-smiles, shy female protagonists that usually dominate contemporary love stories.
 This is probably why Connor, a ruthless and brutal heathen (as first perceived by his “own sweet Brenna”) falls head over heels for the young English beauty.

 From facing gory pasts, overcoming betrayal from loved ones and numerous odd misunderstandings, to finally professing their love for one another, this book is sure to leave you craving for a MacAlister plaid-wearing Highlander and a hot cup of tea.

-Julie Garwood’s keen eye for details and deep understanding of her own creation—characters and their characteristics—are what make her one of the most celebrated romance writers.
+Julie Garwood’s keen eye for detail and deep understanding of her own creation—characters and their characteristics—make her one of the most celebrated romance writers.
 The author sticks to the essence of the era in both language and layers of the story.
 If you’re 18+ with a penchant for rustic romances, you can pick any of Garwood’s works in a heartbeat.
 As a diligent fan and an avid reader of this genre, I sure look forward to reading more from her.

 Favourite quote: Connor’s response when he finds Brenna effortlessly riding his extremely volatile stallion;